adamdelancey/ms3-tips/README.md

 # Credits

-- All professional images have been sourced from a combination of [Unsplash](https://unsplash.com/s/photos/bristol) and [Pixabay](https://pixabay.com/).
+- All professional images have been sourced from [Pixabay](https://pixabay.com/).
-- All photos related to the properties have been sourced from Ash Tree Estates.
+- The video on entry to the site is from [Pexels](https://www.pexels.com/video/timelapse-of-stockholm-at-night-852395/).
-- The Navbar, Forms, Carousels and Cards have been chosen from Bootstrap templates and adapted using CSS.
+- The Navbar, Forms and Cards have been chosen from Materialize templates and adapted using CSS.
-- Initial instructions for setting up the Google Maps API were taken from the relevant lesson from the [Code Institute](https://codeinstitute.net/).
+- Initial instructions for setting up the site were taken from the Task Manager walkthrough from the [Code Institute](https://codeinstitute.net/).
-- Similarly, setting up the EmailJS API was also taken from the relevant lesson from the [Code Institute](https://codeinstitute.net/).
-- Instructions for setting up the getNearbyPlaces function was taken from the [Google Codelabs Developer lessons](https://codelabs.developers.google.com/codelabs/google-maps-nearby-search-js#1)
 - [Stack Overflow](https://stackoverflow.com/) and [W3C Schools](https://www.w3schools.com/) were used for occasional debugging or issues where I could not initially work out the solution myself.
 - Fonts are from [Google Fonts](https://fonts.google.com/) and icons from [Font Awesome](https://fontawesome.com/).